Meeting Time: August 22, 2023 at 10:00am PDT

 • Default_avatar

-Pamela Tsigdinos about 1 year ago
+Pamela Tsigdinos over 1 year ago

 I value the North Lake Tahoe Fire Protection District and Washoe County sheriff’s office and partners (CERT), particularly as wildfire dangers increase.
 In the wake of Lahaina’s tragedy, I sought out more info on Washoe County’s fire evacuation plans for Incline Village/Crystal Bay.
 Washoe County's current regional evacuation plan contains misleading data: (p.
 67-68 Table 17).
 It notes the population is 8,669 (estimated pop. with vehicles: 7,915).
 The plan then estimates the total number of vehicles to be evacuated at only 3,824.
 This ignores tens of thousands of visitors referenced by the NLTFPD staff I spoke to at the recent evacuation exercise hosted by Washoe County emergency management Aug.
 12. NLTFPD put the Incline summer visitor number at 35,000; other estimates go as high as 40,000.
 On p.88 - Zone 6 - IVCB driving routes you’ll see 3 roads with one lane each with plans for 750 vehicles per hour.
 It’s likely one or more of these 3 roads won’t be available.
 The recent exercise didn’t take into account residents and visitors (some pulling boats or trailers) filling two-lane roads: SR28 east toward Carson City or west to CA; or north toward SR431 to Reno.
 Those on SR28 toward highway 50 would encounter vehicles parked, some illegally, on both sides of SR-28 intruding into the road further narrowing access.